sandeep-ps/sam2/README_sam2_crop_cli.md

 2. **Model Selection**:
    - **SAM2.1 Models** (default): Latest version with improved performance and better segmentation quality
    - **SAM2 Models**: Original models available for compatibility
+3. **Enhanced Processing**: The tool now uses improved SAM2 parameters by default for better accuracy
+4. **Multi-Scale Processing**: Use `--multi-scale` for comprehensive segmentation coverage across different scales
+5. **Advanced Post-Processing**: The enhanced pipeline includes morphological operations for cleaner masks
-3. **Padding**: Use larger padding if you need to include more context around objects
+6. **Padding**: Use larger padding if you need to include more context around objects (default increased to 15)
-4. **Hole Removal**: Use larger hole_size values to remove bigger holes in segments
+7. **Hole Removal**: Use larger hole_size values to remove bigger holes in segments (default increased to 8)
+8. **Morphological Operations**: Use `--morph-kernel-size` to control the strength of mask cleaning operations
-5. **Output Size**: Larger sizes preserve more detail but use more storage space
+9. **Output Size**: Larger sizes preserve more detail but use more storage space
-6. **Background Options**:
+10. **Background Options**:
     - Default gray background provides good contrast
     - Transparent background (--no-gray-bg) is useful for compositing
     - Custom colors (--bg-color) can match your workflow needs
-7. **Segment Sorting**:
+11. **Segment Sorting**:
     - Use `--sort-by-y descending` for reading order (top to bottom)
     - Use `--sort-by-y ascending` for reverse reading order (bottom to top)
-8. **Mask Resizing**:
+12. **Mask Resizing**:
     - Use `--resize-mask-to-original` when working with high-resolution images that get resized for processing
     - This ensures segments maintain the original image's detail and precision
     - Particularly useful when the input image is automatically resized (e.g., from 2048x2048 to 1024x1024) for memory management
-9. **Minimum Mask Region Area**:
+13. **Enhanced Minimum Mask Region Area**:
-   - Use `--min-mask-region-area` to control the minimum size of segments generated by SAM2
+    - Default reduced to 256 pixels for better detail preservation
-   - Higher values (e.g., 1024) filter out small segments during generation, improving performance
+    - Higher values (e.g., 512) filter out small segments during generation, improving performance
-   - Lower values (e.g., 256) allow smaller segments for more detailed segmentation
+    - Lower values (e.g., 128) allow smaller segments for more detailed segmentation
     - This parameter affects the initial segmentation, while `--min-area` filters the final results

-10. **Maximum Resize Dimension**:
+14. **Enhanced Maximum Resize Dimension**:
-    - Use `--max-resize-dimension` to control the maximum size of images during processing
-    - Larger images are automatically resized to this dimension to prevent memory issues
+    - Default increased to 2048 pixels for better detail preservation
-    - Higher values (e.g., 2048) preserve more detail but use more memory
+    - Higher values (e.g., 4096) preserve more detail but use more memory
-    - Lower values (e.g., 512) use less memory but may lose some detail
+    - Lower values (e.g., 1024) use less memory but may lose some detail
-    - Default value of 1024 provides a good balance between quality and memory usage
+    - The enhanced default provides better quality while maintaining reasonable memory usage

+15. **Multi-Scale Processing**:
+    - Use `--multi-scale` to process images at multiple scales (0.75x, 1.0x, 1.25x by default)
+    - This ensures better coverage of objects at different sizes
+    - Customize scales with `--scales` for specific use cases
+    - Particularly effective for images with objects of varying sizes

-11. **Overwrite Control**:
+16. **Overwrite Control**:
     - By default, the tool skips existing segment images to avoid overwriting previous work
     - Use `--overwrite` to force regeneration of all segments, overwriting existing files
     - Useful when you want to update segments with new parameters or model settings